 Internal stress can often be self-induced, brought on by obsessive or irrational worry about an external stressor.
 Remember, positive stress can make you alert and productive, but negative thoughts can spiral out of control and become debilitating.

-Changes in your body can also be stressors, whether through aging, lifestyle, illness, or hereditary, so recognize the signs, understand your stage of life, and consider lifestyle choices.
+Changes in your body can also be stressors, whether through ageing, lifestyle, illness, or hereditary, so recognise the signs, understand your stage of life, and consider lifestyle choices.

 - Change (wedding, promotion, exams, breakups, illness)